2pk03/lucendex-validator-verification/.clinerules/rules.md

 - No repetitive explanations
 - Get to the point immediately
 - Respect token budget
+- **NO DOCUMENTATION FOR SCRIPTS**
+- Fix the problem, don't document it

 ## 1. Documentation-First Development
 **Always read `doc/` before suggesting any changes.**